5 Cloud Computing Benefits for Small Businesses in SingaporeSyah Ismail

 Over the Top Security

 “If any data is not physically stored and encrypted they are not secured” is the common misconception in this digital age.
 Well, what do we know?
-With tech giants like Google and Amazon putting their in cloud security, cloud computing is way much secure than your physical bank vault.
+With tech giants like Google and Amazon putting their inventive resources in cloud security, cloud computing is way much secure than your physical bank vault.
 Cloud solution providers work around the clock in proactively monitoring for attacks and fixing bugs to ensure security is always over the top.

 Unquestionably, cloud computing enhances mobility.
 Files and data are stored remotely in the cloud and collaborative works are child’s play.
 Working with cloud provides your businesses a continuous, mobile-ready, and most importantly data are synced instantaneously among your team members.
 Just like what the late Steve Jobs said, “I don’t need a hard disk in my computer if I can get to the server faster… carrying around these non-connected computers is byzantine by comparison.”